Our Beauty Editor puts the hair repairing program to the test

 Week 2 / Using the products at home

-I’ve been using my take-home products for two weeks now, and I’m absolutely loving it so far.
+I’ve been using my take-home haircare products for two weeks now, and I’m absolutely loving it so far.
 Overall, my hair feels really soft and manageable, despite using a lot less products than I’m used to.

-Bain Extentioniste is a shampoo that feels luxurious from start to finish; squeezing the transparent formula from the bottle was a breeze, it lathered beautifully in my damp hair, and washing it out was a cinch.
+Bain Extentioniste is a shampoo that feels luxurious from start to finish: squeezing the transparent formula from the bottle was a breeze, it lathered beautifully in my damp hair, and washing it out was a cinch.

 I usually shampoo once when my hair just needs a quick rinse, or do it twice to remove any build-up when I know that I’ve been using lots of styling products like dry shampoo or hairspray.
 I kept in mind what I experienced at the salon, and left the second shampoo application in my hair for an extra minute to give my scalp that extra fresh feeling.

 When it comes to hydration, I prefer using a mask over a conditioner, so I’ve been using the Masque Extentioniste a little more than Fondant Extentioniste.
 The mask is lighter in texture than I’m used to, so whenever I’ve used it I have to remember to have self-restraint and not overload my hair with too much product!
-I usually start with less than a 50 cent piece-worth of mask, then add a tiny bit more if needed.
+I usually start with less than a 50-cent piece-worth of the mask, then add a tiny bit more if needed.
 After all, as it’s such a beautiful product, I want it to last as long as possible.

 The final step of my new hair-washing routine was the most interesting.
-I applied a few piquettes of Serum Extentioniste into my scalp after towel-drying my hair, and used my fingertips to massage in the solution.
+I applied a few pipettes of Serum Extentioniste into my scalp after towel-drying my hair, and used my fingertips to massage in the solution.
 And what a relaxing treat this was!
 I have to admit… it took some getting used to to remember this step, but after the first time I did it, I couldn’t wait to do it again.
 I usually wash my hair after dinner, so the scalp massage was a nice and relaxing touch to cap off my night.

 The best thing about using Serum Extentioniste is that it doesn’t require too much precision.
 New users should follow this guide: try two pipettes on fine hair, or four for thick hair, and apply the product in a straight line from the front to the back of your head.
 Then, use your fingers to massage the serum into your scalp, and follow through by blow-drying your hair.

 To my surprise, the serum melted into my scalp really easily without leaving a film of residue behind.
-After blow-drying my hair, I couldn’t even tell that I had applied a serum onto my scalp at all.

 For this story, I was really determined to stick to the Extentioniste program the entire time and use nothing else as I didn’t want anything to hinder my results.
-So, that meant that I could only use the prescribed Kérastase Extentioniste products, which included just the Kérastase Resistance Bain Extentioniste, Masque Extentioniste and Serum Extentioniste, at home over the course of 12 weeks.

 The six-week mark has just ticked over and I’ve been happy with the condition of my hair so far.
-Not only is it still feeling really soft, but it’s looking shiny and is totally manageable, despite the lack of post-wash products I’m using.
+Not only is my blonde hair still feeling really soft, but it’s looking shiny and is totally manageable, despite the lack of post-wash products I’m using.
 The only thing I'm applying after washing my hair is the Serum Extentioniste, which I massage into my scalp to help maintain the health of my hair and improve blood flow, which in turn can assist with hair growth.

 I also had a progress check at AlanaKristian as I’m halfway through the Extentioniste Protocole program.
 The check-up was really similar to what I experienced in week one, without the consultation and photos with the high-tech camera.
 Overall, the entire process was easy, painless and totally indulgent, and I was able to walk out of the salon in under an hour and a half (with a beautiful blow-dry, might I add).